ValantineSuh/Webpack/README.md

 ```bash
 npm install webpack-dev-server --save-dev
 ```
+Some modifications are also done in the `package.json`, under the `scripts` section.
+The added content, is used to build our project for production and typically starts the `webpack-dev-server`.

 After completing the above steps, and having the same code like that of our sample project
 ```bash